 Oven glass panels appear to be perfectly sealed, but splattered food can never cease to surprise you.
 Eventually, you will see streaks between the two glass panels.
 So, how do you clean the inside of your double glass oven door without opening it?
 We will examine the two best methods below, so read on.

-These cleaning methods are by no means a substitute for a full scale oven deep cleaning, however they will get the job done if all you want to do is remove a few streaks of grease.
+These cleaning methods are by no means a substitute for a full-scale oven deep cleaning, however, they will get the job done if all you want to do is remove a few streaks of grease.
 You should always clean an oven at least once per quarter, as part of a kitchen cleaning checklist.

 Strong detergents such as Oven Pride are not required here, as streaks are relatively easy to clean.